Bay Islands Department: White population

 On the three main islands there live descendants of British settlers (mainly English) who occupied the islands in the 18th century.
 By the mid-19th century, under the Wyke-Cruz treaty, many of the descendants of the white colonists of Great Britain changed their citizenship to Honduran after the country regained the territory, and they officially separated from the British Empire.
 However, it would take several decades for them to assimilate into the Honduran population.

 A 2013 census determined that 11.41% of the population of the Bay Islands is white.
 However, it has been confirmed that more than 40% of the population on the island of Roatán is of foreign origin.
 These are mostly white Americans and French Canadians, as well as some European immigrants who have decided to buy properties on the islands.

 Black population

 During the 18th century and the beginning of the 19th century, under British occupation, several contingents of black people arrived on these islands, among which three major groups stand out:

 (1) The Afro-colonial or French blacks, brought by the Spanish colonizers.

-(2) The black caribs or Garífunas.
+(2) The Black Caribs or Garífunas.

-(3) The Anglo Antilleans, known as English-speaking blacks, brought from Jamaica and the Cayman Islands to work in agriculture.
+(3) The Anglo-Antilleans, known as English-speaking blacks, brought from Jamaica and the Cayman Islands to work in agriculture.

-At present, the black inhabitants of the Bay Islands are called black caribs, and they are not a genetically homogeneous group.
+At present, the black inhabitants of the Bay Islands are not a genetically homogeneous group.
 Some black caribs with European ancestry and lighter skin refer to themselves as "browns" while referring to those with less European ancestry and darker skin as "colored".